svorkoetter/GPIOKey/README.md

 ## System Requirements

-The following libraries are used by `gpiokey` (some of these might already be installed by default):
+The following libraries and utilities are used by `gpiokey` (some of these might already be installed by default):

 * libx11-6